checkly/docs.checklyhq.com/site/content/docs/CICD/vercel.md

 We will report it as **blocking** when:

-1. A check reports web vitals.
+1. A check reports web vitals, and...
 2. The web vitals have degraded in relation to the last available **Production** deploy.
 Degraded means they passed the range threshold, i.e from **poor** to **needs improvement**.

 We will report it as **skipped** when:

 1. A check doesn't report any Web Vitals.
 They are all `null`.
 This happens when using Puppeteer based checks.
-2. The domain of the visited URL in the script does not match the domain of the **deployment URL**.
+2. Or, the domain of the visited URL in the script does not match the domain of the **deployment URL**.
 In 9 out of 10 cases this should be the URL for your Preview and Production deployments.

 ## Vercel-linked check results